-If you’re looking to meet new people, travel deeper and longer, and learn a new skill or two, then snagging one of the many hostel jobs out there is a great way to do it.
+If you’re looking to meet new people, travel deeper and longer, save money, and learn a new skill or two, then snagging one of the many hostel jobs out there is a great way to do it.

-How Do You Get a Hostel Job?
+How To Get a Hostel Job

-Method #1 – Search Online Platforms
+Search Online Platforms

-Back in 2017 when I got my first job at a hostel, I did it through a hostel job posting platform called World Packers.
+Back in 2017 when I got my first job at a hostel, I did it through a hostel job posting platform called Worldpackers.

 If you’re the kind of backpacker that likes to take life one week at a time and see where you wind up, then committing to a hostel in advance probably isn’t the way to go.